aaratidh/aaratidh/README.md

 </p>

 <p>
 I am a really enthusiastic and passionate girl who was born and nurtured in a small hamlet in Nepal.
 I completed my undergraduate degree in computer engineering from Tribhuvan University in Nepal.
 Currently, I am a graduate computer science student at the University of South Dakota.
-My primary interests are machine learning, congnetive learning (Brain signal processing), and data science.
+My primary interests are machine learning, congentive learning, biological signal processing, and data science.
 I learned about machine learning and data science through my undergraduate degree.
 I am so fascinated by the underlying statistics and math behind machine learning.
 Optimization has always been the subject of my passion.

 </p>